Bachelor of Engineering with Honours

 Is university what you expected it would be?

 When I started at the Tauranga campus it was different than I expected.
-The small classes made it feel more personal than school and we actually got to know the lecturers really well.
+The small classes made it feel more personal than school and we got to know the lecturers really well.
 I also made great friends in Tauranga who now, essentially, all live together in the same flat in Hamilton.

 What is your favourite subject?